2023 NCAA Division I women's ice hockey tournament

 The 2023 NCAA National Collegiate women's ice hockey tournament was a single-elimination tournament by eleven schools to determine the national champion of women's NCAA Division I college ice hockey.
 This is the second year the tournament features an expanded field of 11 teams.
-The first round and quarterfinals were played on the campuses of seeded teams on March 9 and 11, 2023, while the Frozen Four will be played on March 17 and 19, 2023 at AMSOIL Arena in Duluth, Minnesota.
+The first round and quarterfinals were played on the campuses of seeded teams on March 9 and 11, 2023, while the Frozen Four was played on March 17 and 19, 2023 at AMSOIL Arena in Duluth, Minnesota.
 The Wisconsin Badgers defeated the Ohio State Buckeyes 1–0 to win their 7th national championship.

 Qualifying teams

 In the second year under this qualification format, the winners of all five Division I conference tournaments received automatic berths to the NCAA tournament.
-This is the first year the NEWHA will receive an automatic bid.
-The other six teams will be selected at-large.
+This is the first year the NEWHA received an automatic bid.
+The other six teams were selected at-large.
 The top five teams are then seeded.